Toothless (film): Plot

 Katherine succeeds in becoming visible to the adults by "letting her guard down" and showing Bobby that she cares for him.
 She proceeds to tell off the parents and principal, but is sent back to Limbo once again for revealing herself to humans.
 Once there, Rogers, the supervisor of Limbo, sends Katherine to the Hellavator to be sent to Hell.
 After saying goodbye to Raul she begins her descent but suddenly finds herself alive and back on Earth.
 She learns from Raul that not only was she dreaming, but she has been given a second chance at life, as well.
 She later notices Rogers as a traffic cop who mouths to her that she is watching her.
 This suggests that Katherine wasn't dreaming after all.

 Katherine returns to her job as a dentist with a newfound love of life.
 She finds Bobby Jameson, a new patient, waiting for his appointment with her.
 She explains what happened and goes on to live her life to its fullest.
 After she removes his last baby tooth, though, all of his memories of her as the Tooth Fairy are lost, and she is saddened that he no longer remembers her.
-However, his father, Thomas, recognizes her from when she turned visible.
+However, Bobby's father recognizes her from when she turned visible.
 Katherine asks Thomas and Bobby to go to a baseball game with her, and they accept, which implies the blooming of a romance between Thomas and Katherine which could result in her becoming Bobby's stepmother.